Uganda anti-gay bill draws church, donor battle lines

 "It was very harsh," he said, referring to the proposal to execute homosexuals.

-Lively, a reformed alcoholic who sees homosexuality as a "behavioral disorder" akin to alcoholism, said he sent back alternative language urging a focus on prevention and rehabilitation.
+Lively, a reformed alcoholic who sees homosexuality as a "behavioural disorder" akin to alcoholism, said he sent back alternative language urging a focus on prevention and rehabilitation.

 Some of Uganda's pastors have been some of the bill's most outspoken supporters.